Vaent/CardPeeGee/documentation/Tech debt.md

 - Document visual layers and their priority levels, begin allocating GameObjects to the appropriate layers.
 - Improve GameState locking/unlocking and use of Next()/Encounter.Advance() as that pattern is not so broadly applicable as it was initially assumed to be; q.v. traps on chests and paying healer fees.
-- Rationalise debugs/reduce spam
+- Rationalise debugs/reduce spam.
+- Review all uses of `Timer.Delay(...)` and `Timer.DelayThenInvoke(...)` to ensure the pace of automatic actions is appropriate - some messages are appearing/disappearing much too quickly.

 ### Desired

-- Improve referencing in the Text utility.
+- Apply namespaces to scripts in subfolders of the root directory `Assets/Scripts/` (this has already been done for `Text` and `Text.Excerpts`)
 - Reduce the use of magic numbers e.g. number of cards in starting hand.
   - Ultimately most of these parameters should be redefinable to support extensions to the base game.